cardboardai/boardgame-bookie/boardgames/seafall/game_engine/README.md

 1. How are ships being upgraded after each game?

     I've seen someone in the forums suggest the optimal strategy of upgrading ships to be keeping the two ships together and upgrading the *big* ship only, keeping the small ship only as a support ship.
 What will the neural network decide?
+If the permanent support ship idea is indeed dominant, would it be more fun to have incentives to diversify your ship?
+For example, any upgrade could come at a cost making it impossible to have an uber-ship, e.g. upgrading raid could come at the cost of reducing exploration.
+Another example of power balance could be adding a coin activation cost to endeavors with a ship, i.e. the number of upgrades given to a ship increases the cost to use it; thematically this could be explained by having a larger more expensive crew, or a larger upkeep cost to maintain the skill of the ship.

 1. Which guild is the most powerful?
 When is each guild its most powerful?